 Step 5: At the Let’s get connected screen, you can connect your new Windows 10 PC to one of the available Wi-Fi networks.
 To connect, click on a Wi-Fi network name and then enter the password.

 If you don’t have a Wi-Fi network now, click the Skip this step option.
-You can connect your PC to Wi-Fi network even after setting up the PC.
+You can connect your PC to the Wi-Fi network even after setting up the PC.

-Step 6: Next you will see Get going fast screen.
+Step 6: Next, you will see Get going fast screen.
 Here, we suggest you click the small Customize settings instead of the easily visible Use Express settings button so that you can change various settings related to privacy and personalization settings.

 Click Customize settings (located bottom left) link to proceed to the next screen.